 Pacha: Uh-oh.
 Kuzco: Don't tell me — we're about to go over a huge waterfall.
 Pacha: Yep.
 Kuzco: Sharp rocks at the bottom?
 Pacha: Most likely.
 Kuzco: ...Bring it on.
 [They go over the falls] BOOYAAAAHAHAHAHA!

-The live action movie remake of George of the Jungle features George — who incidentally thinks that hitting the tree at the end of the swing is proper vine-swinging technique — attempting to psych himself up for the epic distance he has to travel at the film's climax.
+George of the Jungle features George — who incidentally thinks that hitting the tree at the end of the swing is proper vine-swinging technique — attempting to psych himself up for the epic distance he has to travel at the film's climax.
 "This biggest swing in jungle history.
 Will hurt very much...
 But George have to do it."
 The swing is so long that he builds up enough velocity to actually knock a George-shaped section of bark off the other side of the tree.
 Ow.

 In the Extended Edition of The Two Towers, Boromir has this reaction upon learning that Denethor has come to congratulate them for retaking Osgiliath.